 Northern spring – for a few weeks around the March equinox – is a good time to see especially bright meteors, aka fireballs.
 It’s fireball season — a time of year when bright meteors appear in greater number than usual.
 In fact, in the weeks around the start of spring, the appearance rate of fireballs can increase by as much as 30 percent, NASA has said.

 Why does this happen?
 Why should there be more fireballs at one time of year than at another?
-The American Meteor Society said in its meteor outlook for early March, 2015:
+The American Meteor Society said on March 9, 2016 that one reason might be:

-… there is not much to look forward to this month except for the evening fireballs that seem to peak this time of year from the northern hemisphere.
-This could be due to the fact the Antapex radiant lies highest above the horizon this time of year during the evening hours.
+… the fact the Antapex radiant lies highest above the horizon this time of year during the evening hours.

 The antapex radiant, by the way, is the the point the solar system is moving away from, as we orbit the sun.